commercialhaskell/stack/Nonstandard-project-initialization.md

 # Selecting a Resolver

-`stack init` or `stack new` will try to default to the current Haskell LTS present on `https://www.stackage.org/snapshots`.
+`stack init` or `stack new` will try to default to the current Haskell LTS present on `https://www.stackage.org/snapshots` if no snapshot has been previously used locally, and to the latest LTS snapshot locally used for a build otherwise.
 Using an incorrect resolver can cause a build to fail if the version of GHC it requires is not present.

-In order to override the resolver entry at project initialization one can pass the `--resolver` option with the name of any snapshots on Stackage.
-Alternatively `--prefer-lts` and `--prefer-nightly` will choose a current lts or nightly versions accordingly.
+In order to override the resolver entry at project initialization one can pass `--prefer-lts` or `--prefer-nightly`.
+These options will choose the latest LTS or nightly versions locally used.
+Alternatively the `--resolver` option can be used with the name of any snapshots on Stackage, or with `lts` or `nightly` to select the latest versions, disregarding previously used ones.
+This is not the default so as to avoid unnecessary recompilation time.

 :TODO: Document `--solver`